 With £55 million being invested by the UK government in facial recognition technology, it’s clear that its implementation is vital in keeping retail spaces safe.
 Some have already seen 90% of previous offenders being stopped from repeating their previous shoplifting actions, and acts as a strong deterrent against theft and abuse aimed at employees.

 While concerns remain about data privacy and accuracy, a number of leading retailers are already working closely with law enforcement through Project Pegasus and the sharing of CCTV images that can be cross-checked alongside the Police National Database.
-The incorporation of biometrics provides a ‘new zero-tolerance approach to tackling shoplifting’ and, most importantly, greater staff security.
+The incorporation of biometrics provides a ‘new zero-tolerance approach to tackling shoplifting’ and, most importantly, greater retail staff security.

 The power of plate recognition